-In 2017-18 school received £935 for those eligible for Free School Meals (FSM), £1900 for looked after children or those adopted from care, and £300 for a service child.
-Schools also receive £1,900 for each pupil identified in the spring school census as having left local-authority care because of 1 of the following:
+In 2018-19 AHA received £935 for those students eligible for Free School Meals (FSM), £1900 for Looked After Child (LAC) or those adopted from care, and £300 for a service child.
+The academy also receives £1,900 for each pupil identified in the spring school census as having left local-authority care because of 1 of the following:

 - a special guardianship order